AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Deiteris' W-Okada Fork Colab.md

 ### Discord & Games

-On the voice changer app wokada, you select:
+On the realtime voice changer app wokada, you select:

 - Input: Your microphone
 - Output: Virtual Cable
-- Monitor (if you wish to hear the voice changer on your headphones aswell): Your headphones
+- Monitor (if you wish to hear the realtime voice changer on your headphones aswell): Your headphones

 On discord and games, you select: